Tukdoji Maharaj

-Tukdoji Maharaj once attended a World Religions and World Peace Conference in Japan.

 Biography

-Saint Tukdoji Maharaj was born in Yawali, Maharashtra.
+Saint Tukdoji Maharaj was born in Yawali, Amravati district, Maharashtra.
 He received spiritual initiation from Samarth Adkoji Maharaj of Warkhed gram.
 Early in childhood, Saint Tukdoji Maharaj performed rigorous penance and spiritual exercises in self-realisation.
-He also was a great orator and a musician who composed more than 3000 bhajans (spiritual poems) in Hindi and Marathi, having performed for the spiritual teacher Meher Baba in 1937 and 1944.
-He has also written many articles on Dharma, society, nation and education.
+He was an orator and a musician who composed more than 3000 bhajans (spiritual poems) in Hindi and Marathi, having performed for the spiritual teacher Meher Baba in 1937 and 1944.
+He also wrote many articles on Dharma, society, nation and education.
 He studied the existing religious sects and other schools of thought and discussed religious and secular problems of the devotees.
-He was determined to re-define socio-Spirituality and revitalise and awaken the nation.

 Work

-In 1941, Tukdoji Maharaj performed individual acts of civil resistance, famously called satyagraha, and took part in the mass upsurge of the 'Quit India' movement.
+In 1941, Tukdoji Maharaj performed individual acts of civil resistance, called satyagraha, and took part in the mass upsurge of the 'Quit India' movement.
 He was arrested in 1942 and was imprisoned in Nagpur and Raipur Central Jails.
 When India had become independent, he concentrated on rural reconstruction, establishing the 'All India Shri Gurudev Seva Mandal' and developing programmes for integrated rural development.
 Rajendra Prasad, who was the first President of India, bestowed the title of 'Rashtrasant' on him.

 He took part in Acharya Vinoba Bhave's land reform movement, known as the Bhoodan Movement, and he worked with relief aid at the time of the Bengal famine in 1945, at the time of the Sino-Indian War in 1962, and the Koyna earthquake in 1967.

 He attended the World Conference of Religion and World Peace in Japan in 1955.

-He was one of the founding Vice Presidents of Vishwa Hindu Parishad.

 He died on 11 October 1968.